CellularPrivacy/Android-IMSI-Catcher-Detector/README.md

 * Provide secure phone calls (see [RedPhone](https://github.com/WhisperSystems/RedPhone))
 * Provide secure SMS (see [SMSSecure](https://github.com/SMSSecure/SMSSecure))
 * Provide secure application sand-boxing
-* Provide app permission control (see [XPrivacy](http://forum.xda-developers.com/xposed/modules/xprivacy-ultimate-android-privacy-app-t2320783))
+* Provide app permission control ([XPrivacy](http://forum.xda-developers.com/xposed/modules/xprivacy-ultimate-android-privacy-app-t2320783))
 * Provide firewalls (see [AFWall+](https://github.com/ukanth/afwall))
+* Provide [ROOT](http://www.xda-developers.com/root) and remove bloatware
 * Prevent already installed rogue applications from full access and spying
-* Provide [ROOT](http://www.xda-developers.com/root) and remove bloatware

 The efficiency of this app has not yet been verified against real IMSI-Catchers.
 If you can help with this, please get in touch with us.
-Before using our App, completely read, understand and agree to our [Disclaimer](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/DISCLAIMER)!
+Before using our App, understand and agree to our [Disclaimer](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/blob/master/DISCLAIMER)!

 ---